bhatti3000/ArslansProjects/Terraform/README.txt

 What This Project Does:
 -------------------------
-- Creates an S3 bucket using Terraform
+- Creates an S3 bucket using Terraform in AWS

 - Uploads index.html, error.html, and image assets